panva/openid-client/docs/interfaces/DiscoveryRequestOptions.md

 Methods (available list linked below) to execute with the [Configuration](../classes/Configuration.md) instance as argument after it is instantiated

+> [!NOTE]\
-Note: Presence of [allowInsecureRequests](../functions/allowInsecureRequests.md) in this option also enables the use of insecure HTTP requests for the Authorization Server Metadata discovery request itself.
+> Presence of [allowInsecureRequests](../functions/allowInsecureRequests.md) in this option also enables the
+> use of insecure HTTP requests for the Authorization Server Metadata
+> discovery request itself.

 #### Parameters